ShaunakAJoshi/ShaunakAJoshi.github.io/_pages/index.md

 ---
 layout: page
+permalink: /
 ---
 {% include JB/setup %}

 <img style="float: right; width: 35%; padding: 5px;" src=" {{site.url}}/img/profile.jpg ">

 Hello there!
 My name is Mithilesh Vaidya.
 I’m a third year student in the Electrical Engineering department at IIT Bombay.

+I am broadly interested in the fields of **Machine Learning** and **Audio Processing**.

 I plan to use this website as a medium for sharing my projects and other random thoughts.

 If in a hurry, you can have a look at my [CV]({{site.url}}/cv).